happymoon170110-ui/Tdnhackathon/README.md

     * Canva: Used to structure the project results and create the final pitch.

 ## Tech Stack and Tools
-* AI Foundation: Anthropic Claude, Python AI ecosystem, Antigravity ADE
+* AI Foundation: Anthropic Claude, Python AI ecosystem, Antigravity ADE, AI studio
 * Development Environment: Google Colab
 * Design and Presentation: Canva